Shark APEX DuoClean Zero-M Review

 Pros: Fantastic cleaning performance, excellent at picking up pet hair

-Cons: Not the best with stairs, reach is a little short
+Cons: Not the best for stairs, slightly short reach

 Compare to Similar Products